Henry of Sandomierz

-Henry I of Sandomierz (Henryk) (1131 – 18 October 1166) was the duke of Sandomierz from 1138 until his death.
+Henry of Sandomierz (Henryk) (1131 – 18 October 1166) was the duke of Sandomierz from 1138 until his death.
 He took part in the Second Crusade.
 Upon his return from the Holy Land, Henry organized a battle against the Prussians and died in battle.

 Rulership

 He was the fifth but third surviving son of Boleslaus III of Poland by his second wife Salomea, daughter of Henry, Count of Berg, from whom he received his name.
 According to his father's will, Henry inherited the Duchy of Sandomierz.
-Boleslaus also appointed Henry's half-brother Ladislaus as regent for Henry, as Henry was only 7 years old when his father died.
+Boleslaus also appointed Henry's half-brother Władysław II the Exile as regent for Henry, as Henry was only 7 years old when his father died.

 As ruler of Sandomierz, Henry appears only on the occasion of the Act of Foundation of a Church in his land.
 His ducal title was rarely mentioned by the chronicles, who called him a son of Boleslaus III Wrymouth or brother of Boleslaus IV the Curly.
-He was the “King of the Poles” mentioned by the Greek chronicler John Kinnamos.
+He was the "King of the Poles" mentioned by the Greek chronicler John Kinnamos.
 Henry was the commander of the Polish contingent in the Second Crusade in 1147.
 This incursion in the Crusades was short because in 1149, together with his older brother Boleslaus IV, he took part in a military expedition in Kiev to support the Grand Prince Iziaslav II.

 Crusades

-The first and maybe the most famous of all Sandomierz's dukes, Henry certainly ventured to the Holy Land in 1153-1154 (a number of Polish annals reported it under the year 1154 as did Jan Długosz in his Annals) and took part in the Second Crusade under the command of King Baldwin III of Jerusalem.
-Henry close affiliation to crusading resulted in the establishment of a commandery of the Hospitallers (between 1154 and 1166) in Zagość.
+The first and maybe the most famous of all Sandomierz's dukes, Henry certainly ventured to the Holy Land in 1153–1154 (a number of Polish annals reported it under the year 1154 as did Jan Długosz in his Annals) and took part in the Second Crusade under the command of King Baldwin III of Jerusalem.
+Henry's close affiliation with crusading resulted in the establishment of a commandery of the Hospitallers (between 1154 and 1166) in Zagość.

 After returning to Poland with an air of holiness, Henry, together with his brothers, organized a battle against the pagan Prussians.
 The military expedition, under the command of Bolesław IV and Henry, launched in the second half of 1166.
 According to the chronicles, Henry was killed in battle against the Prussians.
 The date of his death, 18 October 1166, was known through indirect sources.
 However, there is a legend, where Henry apparently was killed in the current Wąbrzeźno County, probably in the vicinity of Nielub or Orłowo, close to the Wieczno Lake.